henmja/Locality-Sensitive-Hashing/assignment2/Readme.md

       - You may use any programming language/environment of your choice, but you are required to submit the complete source code to produce the output
         - If you use anything other than jupyter notebook, submit an executable and run that from the main function of the jupyter notebook so that the prediction generation is automated.
 We can provide assistance with this.
       - The output (a single file with the predictions for each test instance) **must be generated automatically using the decision tree approach implemented by you**.
 Submitting predictions/code from any other source (Internet, another student, etc.) is considered cheating and will result in immediate disqualification (i.e., dismissal from the course).
+      - You may assume the test data is present under data/ on autograder.
       - The autograder will automatically run your jupyter notebook ([this notebook](Decision_tree.ipynb)) to generate the predictions in a file called "submission.csv" and the autograder script will compute a score automatically.
 So you are not required to upload the submissions file but rather the code to generate the submissions file.
-      - In order to pass this assignment, you need to reach a **Score of at least 80%** in autograder.
+      - In order to pass this assignment, you need to reach a **Score of at least 70%** in autograder.
 This will be computed based on the Root Mean Square Error w.r.t to the test data.
       - A skeleton of a possible implementation in Python for an example dataset is made available in [this notebook](Decision_tree.ipynb).

 * Dataset: